 -

-Regulations for the Minor in Philosophy are listed in the General Catalog.
+The most updated regulations for the Minor in Philosophy are listed in the General Catalog.